c4tom/DreamDevBox/docs/intermediate/setup-valid-https.rst

 ===============================

 .. important::
-   Importing the CA into the browser is also recommended and required for the Devilbox intranet page to work properly.
+   Importing the CA into the browser is also recommended and required for the DreamDevBox intranet page to work properly.
    You may also import the CA into your Operating System's Keystore.
 Information on that is available at |ext_lnk_ssl_gfi_root_cert_guide|.